KansasLinuxFest/bootstrap-calendar/README.md

 ### Features

 - **Reusable** - there is no UI in this calendar.
 All buttons to switch view or load events are done separately.
-You will end up with your own uniquie calendar design.
+You will end up with your own unique calendar design.
 - **Template based** - all view like **year**, **month**, **week** or **day** are based on templates.
 You can easily change how it looks or style it or even add new custom view.
 - **LESS** - easy adjust and style your calendar with less variables file.
 - **AJAX** - It uses AJAX to feed calendar with events.
 You provide URL and just return by this URL `JSON` list of events.